 One key thing to keep in mind when it comes to these different HubSpot Pricing models is understanding how many seats you need to buy for your team (Starter has a minimum of one user, moving to 10 as a minimum in Enterprise).

 Also bear in mind how many contacts will be moving through the CRM, as misjudging this number could lead to you paying more than you originally planned.

-There is obviously a lot to consider when it comes to whether to use HubSpot and examining HubSpot pricing, and that doesn’t even answer the question - should you use HubSpot at all for your marketing and sales.
+We imagine that if you're still reading, is obviously a lot to consider when it comes to whether to use HubSpot and examining HubSpot pricing, and that doesn't even answer the question - should you use HubSpot at all for your marketing and sales.

 If you're not sure, watch this video where we compare HubSpot vs Marketo.